ShriFunnyGuy/shriaz-dev-adf/README.md

 **3. Full Load Process**

-- Develop an ADF pipeline for a Full Load from the following folder structure: data/YYYY/MM/DD/HydrationFile.csv
+- Develop an ADF pipeline to perform a full load from the on-premises SQL tables to the bronze layer in Azure Blob Storage, storing the data as a file named in the format: schemaname_tablename.csv (e.g., .csv or .parquet).

-  - The pipeline should read the Hydration CSV file and load the data into the target Azure SQL table where LoadType = 'full'.
+  - The pipeline should read table names from the Azure SQL table named "tablelist" and filter records where LoadType = 'full'.

+  - Use a ForEach activity to iterate over each table entry.

+  - Inside the loop, use a Copy Data activity to extract data from each source table and save it as a .csv file.

+  - Files should be stored in the Bronze Layer folder using the following structure:YYYY/MM/DD/schemaname_tablename.csv

 **4. Incriment Load Process**